diegobapais-tech/aws-terraform-docker-demo/README.md

 ## Project Definition
 This project is an exercise designed to learn and practice **Docker**, **AWS**, **Terraform**, and **Git/GitHub** through a hands-on deployment scenario.
-The goal is to containerize a simple Flask web app, deploy it on AWS using ECS (Elastic Container Service), provision all resources with Terraform, and set up a CI/CD pipeline with GitHub Actions.
+The goal is to containerize a simple Flask web app, deploy it on AWS using ECS (Elastic Container Service), provision all resources with Terraform.

 ---

 ## Exercise Breakdown